Tehes/nba-spielplan/README.md

   - Uses static HTML templates for fast client‑side rendering.
   - Works offline if the data was previously cached.

+- **Play-by-Play Tab**
+  - Live-by-play feed with time, description, and score delta.
+  - Toggle to show only made shots for a quick scoring view.

 - **Lightweight & fast**
   - Minimal bundle, no frameworks, fast loading even on slow networks.
   - Focuses on the essentials only, avoiding the bloat of typical sports apps.